 THE COUNTY OF HEREFORDSHIRE DISTRICT COUNCIL hereby gives notice in pursuance of the provisions of the above Acts that PLANNING PERMISSION has been GRANTED for the development described above in accordance with the application and plans submitted to the authority subject to the following conditions:

-1 The development hereby permitted shall be begun before the expiration of three years from the date of this permission.
+The development hereby permitted shall be begun before the expiration of three years from the date of this permission.

-Reason: Required to be imposed by Section 91 of the Town and Country Planning Act 1990 and the National Planning Policy Framework.
+Reason: Required to be imposed by Section 91 of the Town and Country Planning Act 1990.